packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 Private Packagist Self-Hosted will set up PostgreSQL, Redis, and MinIO to store application data and Composer packages.
 Each of them requires one or more volumes using [dynamic volume provision](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to allocate storage for the different Pods.
-Configure the Storage Class under the Kubernetes Settings on the Config page in the admin console.
+Configure the Storage Class in the values.yaml under `global.storageClass`.

 Alternatively, you can configure Private Packagist Self-Hosted to use your own PostgreSQL, Redis, and blob storage.
 For blob storage, we currently support Azure Blob Storage, Google Cloud Storage, AWS S3, and other S3-compatible storage solutions.
+You can configure the blog storage in the values.yaml under `storage.type`.

 ## Security